Custom charts enable you to analyze any combination of monitoring metrics directly on your dashboards.

 To create a custom chart

-In the Dynatrace menu, go to Explore data and select Switch to old charts.
+In the Dynatrace menu, go to Data explorer and select Switch to old charts.

 Alternatively, you can select the Custom chart tile from the Tiles tab when you edit a dashboard.